 What is the BRIX?

-The Belt & Road Initiative Executive Group for Sweden (BRIX) is a non-profit association that has been formed by the organizers, speakers, and participants in a seminar held in Stockholm on May 30th, 2018 on the Belt and Road Initiative (BRI) and its economic and strategic significance for Europe and Sweden.
+The Belt & Road Institute in Sweden (BRIX) is a non-profit association that has been formed by the organizers, speakers, and participants in a seminar held in Stockholm on May 30th, 2018 on the Belt and Road Initiative (BRI) and its economic and strategic significance for Europe and Sweden.
 The seminar was organized jointly by the Schiller Institute and the China-Sweden Business Council.

 The BRIX members include entrepreneurs, economists and strategic experts, with a wide range of expertise in Swedish and Chinese economic affairs.
 Their common conclusion is that the BRI is significant not only for a good economic and political relationship between China and Sweden, but fundamentally beneficial for economic development and peace among all nations.